 - When finished, pile long hair on the top of your scalp.
 Don't let it sit on your neck/shoulders!

 - Leave the bleach paste on for the recommended time—specified in the instructions for the bleach powder/creme peroxide.
 You may experience some burning and itching at the scalp.
 If it becomes painful, wash the bleach out immediately.

 - While waiting for the bleach to lighten, clean everything thoroughly.

 - Keep wearing the plastic gloves, and follow the instructions for rinsing the bleach out.
 I find it easier to thoroughly rinse my hair in the shower, rather than bending over a laundry sink.

 Results: Now your hair should be a lighter, even color.
 Mine was quite yellow-blonde—very strange!

 This is where I depart from the recommended instructions on the Fudge Paintbox tubes.

 Important: You should test to make sure you won't react to the dye over a long time (leave it on your skin for at least a day before washing it off).

-Keep the towels on the floor, keep wearing your old clothes, the window open, and pets/kids locked out of the bathroom.
+Also remember to keep the towels on the floor, keep wearing your old clothes, keep the window open, and keep pets/kids locked out of the bathroom.
 The last thing I'd want is blue/purple paw-prints throughout the house!

-- Smear Vaseline (petroleum jelly) around the edges of your hairline, and all over your ears, taking care not to get any in your hair.
-Skin will be dyed along with hair!
+- Smear Vaseline (petroleum jelly) around the edges of your hairline and all over your ears, taking care not to get any in your hair.
+Otherwise, your skin will be dyed along with your hair!